RICHISAHA/URL-Shortener/README.md

 ### Other functionalities:

-- Working with page templates in Flash with Jinja
+- Working with page templates in Flask with Jinja
 - Using GET and POST requests in Flask
 - Setting up an API in Flask
 - Templating flask with Bootstrap